Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Referral Into REAP

-If violations remain unresolved past the compliance deadline, LAHD may refer the property into REAP and schedule a hearing to review the property's status.
+If violations remain unresolved past the compliance deadline, the property may be referred into the REAP program and scheduled for a formal hearing.

 3